Multi-Instance Multi-Label Learning: Solving Single-Instance Multi-Label Problems through MIML Transformation

-In the experiments the parameter settings are similar as that in Section~\ref{sec:Mllyeast}.
-Results of the eleven data sets are shown in Fig.~\ref{fig:11yahoo}, and the average results are summarized in Table~\ref{table:yahooResult} where the best performance on each criterion has been highlighted in boldface.
+Results of the eleven data sets are shown in Appendix C (Fig.~\ref{fig:11yahoo}), and the average results are summarized in Table~\ref{table:yahooResult} where the best performance on each criterion has been highlighted in boldface.\footnote{The performance of {\sc InsDif}$_{\rm MIMLBOOST}$ and {\sc InsDif}$_{{\rm MIMLSVM}_{mi}}$ are not reported since these algorithms did not terminate within reasonable time on this data.
+Note that though the significant differences between some numbers in the table might be subtle at the first glance (e.g., {\sc InsDif} vs. {\sc RankSvm} in terms of \textit{one-error}), statistical tests based on detailed information (in online supplementary file) justify the significance.}